 We provide a warranty on certain of our products and accrue the estimated cost at the time revenue is recorded.
 Warranty expense is charged to product cost of revenues.
-Since July 2002, substantially all of the warranty periods have been 12 months before customer-sponsored maintenance begins.
+Substantially all of the warranty periods are 12 months before customer-sponsored maintenance begins.
 Warranty reserves are established based on historical experience with failure rates and repair costs and the number of systems covered by warranty.
 Warranty reserves are depleted as gamma cameras are repaired.
 The costs consist principally of materials, personnel, overhead, and transportation.
 We review warranty reserves quarterly and, if necessary, make adjustments.